openvinotoolkit/model_server/docs/model_server_grpc_api.md

 These are the most generic function calls and should address most of the usage scenarios.

-Additionally in 2022.2 release of KServe gRPC API support is available.
+Additionally in 2022.2 release of OpenVINO Model Server there is preview support for KServe gRPC API.
 API is documented in [KServe](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md) repository.

 * <a href="#kfs-model-metadata">Kserve Model Metadata API </a>
 * <a href="#kfs-inference">KServe Inference API</a>